 Some retirees, for example, are selling the big family home and moving full time into what had been their vacation home.
 Before 2009, this had a very special tax appeal.
 Once you live in that home for two years, up to $500,000 of profit could be tax free — including appreciation in value during the years it was your second home.
 (Any profit attributable to depreciation while you rented the place, though, would be taxable.
 Depreciation reduces your tax basis in the property and therefore increases profit dollar for dollar.)

 A few years ago, though, Congress cracked down on this break for taxpayers who covert a second home to a principal residence.
 A portion of the gain on a subsequent sale of the home is ineligible for the home-sale exclusion of up to $500,000, even if the seller meets the two-year ownership and use tests.
 The portion of the profit that's subject to tax is based on the ratio of the time after 2008 when the house was a second home or a rental unit to the total time you owned it.

 This can still be a great deal if you've owned your second home for many years before the law changed.
-Let's say you have owned a vacation home for 18 years and make it your main residence in 2011.
+Let's say you have owned a vacation home for 18 years and make it your main residence in 2014.
 Two years later, you sell the place.
-Since the two years after 2008 the place was your second home (2009 and 2010) is 10% of the 20 years you owned the home, only 10% of the gain is taxed.
+Since the five years after 2008 the place was your second home (2009 through 2013) is 20% of the 20 years you owned the home, only 20% of the gain is taxed.
 The rest qualifies for the exclusion of up to $500,000.